-- Routinely on a daily (frequent inspection) or monthly (periodic inspection) - Before initial use - After transport - After an overload or shock loading has occurred - If boom and/or jib has come into contact with another object (for example, power lines, building, another crane) - If boom or jib has been struck by lightning
+- Routinely on a daily (frequent inspection) or monthly (periodic inspection) - · Before initial use - After transport - After an overload or shock loading has occurred - If boom and/or jib has come into contact with another object (for example, power lines, building, another crane) - If boom or jib has been struck by lightning twisting.
+If any strap looks like it is damaged, strap must be checked to make sure it is within specifications given in this section.

-Daily Inspection
+Frequent Inspection

 Visually inspect all straps once each work shift for obvious damage which poses an immediate hazard.
 Pay particular attention to areas where wear and other damage is likely to occur.
-Look for straps that are disconnected, loose or sagging excessively and for distortion such as kinking or twisting.
-If any strap looks like it is damaged, strap must be checked to make sure it is within specifications given in this section.
+Look for straps that are disconnected, loose or sagging excessively and for distortion such as kinking or

-Monthly Inspection
+Periodic Inspection